-- 18.32 It is very important to distinguish the relationship that exists between the various parties associated with a transaction.
-In particular, the firm should be clear whether it is acting as agent or principal on behalf of the customer, and whether the firm has a responsibility to verify the identity of any underlying customers involved in transactions. - 18.33 Where the firm's customer qualifies for the treatment of simplified due diligence (see Part I, section 5.4), no customer due diligence is required.
-This would be true even where the firm is aware that its customer is acting on behalf of an underlying customer who would not itself qualify for simplified due diligence; no question of reliance under Regulation 17 will arise. - 18.34 Therefore, from an AML/CTF perspective: - > If the firm is acting as principal with another exchange member, that party is the firm's customer. - Where an exchange-based trade is randomly and automatically matched with an equal and opposite exchange-based trade, it is recognised that, due to market mechanisms, the name of the other exchange member(s) may not be known.
-In these situations, where all the parties are members of the exchange and employ a common or central counterparty to match and settle the trades, the firm cannot know and therefore does not need to verify the identity of the other exchange member.
+- 18.22 It is very important to distinguish the relationship that exists between the various parties associated with a transaction.
+In particular, the firm should be clear whether it is acting as agent or principal on behalf of the customer and whether the firm has a responsibility to verify the identity of any underlying customers involved in transactions. - 18.23 Where the firm's customer qualifies for the treatment of simplified due diligence (see Part I, section 5.4), no customer due diligence is required.
+This would be true even where the firm is aware that its customer is acting on behalf of an underlying customer who would not itself qualify for simplified due diligence; no question of reliance under Regulation 17 will arise. - 18.24 Therefore, from an AML/CTF perspective, as a rule of thumb (although see Part I, Chapter 5, section 5.3.4): - ➤ If the firm is acting as principal with another exchange member, the exchange member is the firm's customer. - As discussed in paragraph 18.18 above, where an exchange-based trade is randomly and automatically matched with an equal and opposite exchange-based trade, it is recognised that, due to market mechanisms, the name of the other exchange member(s) may not be known.
+In these situations, where all the parties are members of the exchange and there is a CCP to match and settle the trades, the firm cannot know and therefore does not need to verify the identity of the other exchange member.
 Firms should, however, include the money laundering risk involved in the participation in any exchange or centralised clearing, as part of their overall risk-based approach.
-Participation in any exchange or centralised clearing system does not remove the need to adequately verify its own customer the firm is acting as agent for in the transaction. - ➤ Where a firm is acting as principal with a non-exchange member, the non-exchange member is the customer of the firm.

-- ➤ Where a firm is acting directly on behalf of another party (e.g., as agent), the party for whom the firm is acting will be the firm's customer. - ➤ Where the firm is acting for another party who is itself acting as agent for its underlying customers, the following should apply: - The agent is the customer, not the underlying principal (who is a beneficial owner). - Where simplified due diligence can be applied to the agent (see Part I, Chapter 5, section 5.4) there is no requirement to identify underlying principals, unless otherwise agreed by the parties. - Where the agent is unregulated or regulated within a non-equivalent jurisdiction, both the agent and the underlying principal will be considered to be customers for AML/CTF purposes.
+Participation in any exchange or centralised clearing system does not remove the need to adequately verify its own customer if the firm is dealing as agent for a customer. - ➤ Where a firm is acting as principal with a non-exchange member, the non-exchange member is the firm's customer. - ➤ Where a firm is acting as agent for another party, the party for whom the firm is acting will be the firm's customer (but see Part I, Chapter 5, section 5.3.4). - ➤ Where the firm is acting for another party who is an intermediary for underlying third parties, the intermediary will be the customer of the firm provided simplified due diligence can be applied.
+See Part I, Chapter 5, section 5.6.37 ff, which considers whether/when underlying third parties will also be customers of the firm. - 18.25 An introducing broker may "introduce", or a Receiver and Transmitter of orders may pass orders from, his customers to a firm to execute trades and, possibly, to perform related requirements in connection with the customers' trades and bookkeeping and record keeping functions.
+A fee is paid by the firm to the introducing broker, usually based on the transactions undertaken.
+A customer often has no say in which firm the introducing broker selects to execute a particular trade.
+As such, the customer being introduced is a customer of both the introducing broker and the firm.